frederic-perez/AmE-dictionary/data/idioms.md

 __in perfect harmony__
 __in place__ :three: __2__ _adj_ Ready to be put into action. _I think everything is in place for us to begin the acquisition deal._
 __in plain view__ In full, unrestricted view; visibly, openly, or publicly.
+__in principle__ Generally, without regard to the specific details.
 __in question__ Currently being discussed or under consideration. _I just don’t see how that is pertinent to the topic in question._ _The item in question is this scarf, which was discovered at the scene of the crime._
 __in regard to (someone or something)__
 __in remission__ Of a disease, fully or partially ceasing to cause symptoms.